mindsmiths/docs/docs/Mindsmiths Platform/writing-rules.md

 That's why we use the `reengageAttempted` flag.
 It will prevent the rule from re-firing on every heartbeat and spamming the user with messages until they make a new order and change the condition for `lastOrderAt`.
 The flag acts as a "stopping mechanism" - a way of making sure the conditions of a rule will no longer be met at some point.
-It sounds like an inconvenience, but being agnostic of the actions that led up to the current state is actually a desirable feature in many situations (see Rule chaining TODO).
+It sounds like an inconvenience, but being agnostic of the actions that led up to the current state is actually a desirable feature in many situations (see [Rule chaining](#rule-chaining)).

 ## Handling edge cases